scala-js/scala-js-website/doc/semantics.md

 We believe that this covers most use cases of `scala.Enumeration`.
 Please let us know if another (generalized) rewrite would make your life easier.

+## Historical

+### Non-strict floats (removed in Scala.js 1.19.0; default until 1.8.0)

+Until v1.8.0, Scala.js underspecified the behavior of `Float`s by default with so-called *non-strict floats*.

+Non-strict floats could be enabled with the following sbt setting, until v1.19.0 excluded:

+{% highlight scala %}
+scalaJSLinkerConfig ~= { _.withSemantics(_.withStrictFloats(false)) }
+{% endhighlight %}

+Under non-strict floats, any `Float` value can be stored as a `Double` instead, and any operation on `Float`s can be computed with double precision.
+The choice of whether or not to behave as such, when and where, is left to the implementation.
+In addition, `x.isInstanceOf[Float]` will return `true` for any `number` values (not only the ones that fit in a 32-bit float).

+Non-strict floats were deprecated in v1.8.0 and removed in v1.19.0.

+Non-strict floats could significantly improve the performance (up to 4x for `Float`-intensive applications) when targeting JS engines that do not support [the `Math.fround` function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/fround), such as Internet Explorer (which implies emitting ES 5.1 code).
+If you are in that situation, we advise to use `Double`s instead of `Float`s as much as possible.